 Best Point and Shoot Compact Camera

 Are you looking for a reliable and high-performance travel camera?
 Panasonic Lumix ZS100 4K is your best camera for travel photography.
-It provides versatile viewing angle with Optical Image Stabilizer Plus.
+It provides a versatile viewing angle with Optical Image Stabilizer Plus.
 It is your best travel companion for high-sensitivity ISO 12,800 video recording, which is beyond the ordinary digital cameras.

 Canon PowerShot G7X Mark II digital camera gives you amazing shots with great performance and speed.
 The smart design of this compact camera makes it perfect for events, travel, and anywhere you go.
 This Canon travel camera features 20.1 MP and 1.0-inch sensor, high-performance CMOS sensor with f/1.8 to 2.8 aperture to capture brilliant images.

 Sony DSCHX90V is designed to be smart enough to capture every detail with added sharpness with the world’s lightest and smallest 30x zoom camera.
-The Sony travel camera has 18.2 Megapixel low light Exmor R sensor and ZEISS optics that is powered by 5-axis image stabilization.
+The Sony travel camera has 18.2 Megapixel low light Exmor R sensor and ZEISS optics that are powered by 5-axis image stabilization.

 Best Bridge Camera (in Between a DSLR and Point and Shoot)